ccbogel/QualCoder/README.md

 IMORTANT: in the first window of the installation mark the option "Add Python 3.8 to PATH" - it makes the last step easier.

 The final step, install extra modules to Python.
 Type the letters "cmd" in the Windows Start searching engine, and click on the black software "cmd.exe" - this is the command console for Windows.
-In the console paste, using the right-click context menu (ctr+v does not work) the following:
+In the console paste, using the right-click context menu (ctrl+v does not work) the following:

 `python -m pip install pyqt5 lxml Pillow ebooklib ply chardet pdfminer.six openpyxl`